borgbase/docs.borgbase.com/strategy.md

 3. Find mismatches between RPO and backup frequency.
 4. Find Security exposures (e.g. exposed backups of confidential files)

 Evaluating these issues takes some experience and technical know-how.
-If you are doing this a company, you may need to ask colleagues for more information.
+In a corporate environment, you may need to ask colleagues for more information.

 ### Unwanted Correlations